 Efficiently initiate and manage service requests to any JHU entity, vendor, or equipment manufacturer as necessary to maintain research continuity and minimize downtime.
 Requests for service may originate with MARCC leadership (including the SMC), or KSAS Office of the Dean at any time in response to emerging issues.

 Safety, Security, and Compliance

 Ensure facilities, including research laboratories, remain in compliance with all applicable University, State, and Federal codes, regulations, and standards pertaining to health, safety, and environment.
 Responsible for ensuring compliance with:

 All applicable University policies

 Manage building safety, including coordinating or self-performing inspections, preventive and corrective actions necessary to maintain a safe working environment.
-Functions as Building Safety Officer as university policy dictates, collaborating closely with:
+Complete Functions as Building Safety Officer as university policy dictates, collaborating closely with: